Vittozich/laravel-SOLID-and-Utests-test-app/README.md

     php artisan migrate --step

-Migrate for testing database (copy of real database first time):
+Migrate for testing database (copy of real database first time, then it recreates each test with `RefreshDatabase` ):

         php artisan migrate --database=mysql_testing --step

 !
-NOTE - after create `mysql_testing` every command ` php artisan migrate ` migration occur in both tables.
-(but that doesn't work correctly sometimes)
+NOTE when you use trait `RefreshDatabase` testing database autorefreshing each test, even You change migration.

 # How to use `tinker`